Skip Ribbon Commands

 Process

 The School-based Assessment Audit consists of two stages for both Unit 3 and Unit 4.
-The first stage of the audit requires teachers, on behalf of their school, to complete an online study-specific audit questionnaire.
+The first stage of the audit requires schools to complete an online study-specific audit questionnaire.
 Links to the study-specific audit questionnaires can be found at the foot of this page.

 The first stage of the school-based assessment audit takes place early in the typical delivery timeline for Unit 3 and Unit 4.
 This is to enable the VCAA to identify and address errors that may affect student outcomes.
 The VCAA understands that school-based assessment material may not be fully developed at the time of audit.
 Schools may submit incomplete or draft assessment materials for audit, and in cases where assessment materials have not yet been drafted, the audit questionnaire allows schools to provide written details of any planned assessment.

 The second stage of the audit applies only to schools that do not meet requirements following the initial audit submission.
-Where this is the case, the VCAA may ask the school to provide further evidence, or to arrange for the teacher to speak with the VCAA Curriculum Manager.
+Where this is the case, the VCAA may ask the school to provide further evidence, or to arrange to speak with the VCAA Curriculum Manager.

 Teachers who are completing the audit questionnaire are encouraged to refer to the reference materials that are accessible in the Key dates and links section below.